Is Notion the right tool for you?

 Here are five great Notion alternatives to help solve your note-taking and team collaboration needs:

-ClickUp is the world’s best free project management software.
-It’s used by Google, Airbnb, and Nike and is an extremely highly rated project management tool on software review sites.
+ClickUp is the world’s best free project management software management software.
+It’s used by Google, Airbnb, and Webflow and is an extremely highly rated project management tool on software review sites.

 ClickUp offers you tons of features to help you get the best out of your team and your projects.
 Here’s a closer look at some of those features: